celtra/reform/README.md

 For performance reasons results are cached.
 Also keyup delay is used if dooing ajax requests.

+Once autocomplete detects results the options container is shown:

       <div class="reform-autocompletebox-options">
         <div class="reform-autocompletebox-list">
           <div class="reform-autocompletebox-item" title="example1" value="4">